On this page

 Other people in this category include:

-- People who are a non-dependant who’s paid a lump sum death benefit with a taxable component,
+- People who are a non-dependant who are paid a lump sum death benefit with a taxable component,

 - as well as someone who is a dependant who is paid a pension with a taxable component following the death of a member and both the recipient and the deceased are under age 60.